 I acknowledge that there is little evidence to support my last statement, but it seems to work well…

-Race Pace is simply the average pace required to hit your target time over the 26.2 miles.
-So, if your goal is to run a 3hr 30min marathon, your Race Pace would need to be 8 minutes per mile.
+Your target pace for marathon day is simply the average pace required to hit your target time over the 26.2 miles.
+So, if your goal is to run a 3hr 30min marathon, your target marathon pace will need to be 8 minutes per mile.